TelegramBots/book/src/4/passport/files-docs.md

 front side scan, reverse side scan, selfie photo, and translation scan.
 That should cover most of the [field types in Telegram Passport].

-Sections below are referring to the test methods in [Driver's license Scope Tests] collection.
+Sections below are referring to the test methods in [Driver's License Scope Tests] collection.
 Here are the steps:

 1. [Authorization Request](#authorization-request)